NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ### Masked Somatic Aggregation Workflow

-The original MAF files are controlled-access due to the presence of germline mutations.
-Open-access MAF files are modified for public release by removing 1) called variants with FILTER values that are not 'PASS'; 2) variants that are not flagged as somatic; 3) variants that do not affect protein coding, unless they are experimentally validated by an orthogonal platform; 4) variants that are annotated as anything other than somatic in [dbSNP](http://www.ncbi.nlm.nih.gov/SNP/), [COSMIC](http://cancer.sanger.ac.uk/cosmic) or [OMIM](http://www.ncbi.nlm.nih.gov/omim).
+The MAF files generated by Somatic Aggregation Workflow are controlled-access due to the presence of germline mutations.
+Open-access MAF files are modified for public release by removing 1) called variants with `FILTER` values that are not `PASS`; 2) variants that are not flagged as somatic; 3) variants that do not affect protein coding, unless they are experimentally validated by an orthogonal platform; 4) variants that are annotated as anything other than somatic in [dbSNP](http://www.ncbi.nlm.nih.gov/SNP/), [COSMIC](http://cancer.sanger.ac.uk/cosmic) or [OMIM](http://www.ncbi.nlm.nih.gov/omim).

 While these criteria cause the pipeline to over-filter some of the true positive somatic variants in open-access MAF files, they prevent personally identifiable germline mutation information from becoming openly available.
 The GDC recommends that investigators explore both controlled and open-access MAF files if potential omission of certain somatic mutations is a concern.

 | I/O | Entity | Format |
 |---|---|---|